cescoffier/introduction-to-vert.x/intro-to-vertx-post-3.md

 That’s the only thing you need to use Vert.x Web.
 Sweet, no?

 Let’s now use it.
-Remember, in the previous post, when we requested http://localhost:8080, we reply a nice _Hello World_ message.
+Remember, in the previous post, when we requested http://localhost:8080, we reply with a nice _Hello World_ message.
 Let’s do the same with Vert.x Web.
 Open the `io.vertx.intro.first.MyFirstVerticle` class and change the start method to be:

 ```java
 @Override